 Preparation of Illustrations.
 Illustrations submitted for publication should be the exact size that they will appear in print.
 The size of illustrations should not exceed the dimensions of the journal itself (7" x 9 3/8", or 17.8 cm x 23.8 cm).
 All figures, both line drawings and halftones, should be appropriately lettered and labeled.
 Lettering should remain at least 1/4" (6 mm) from the edges of figures to allow for trimming.
-The cost for printing color art is $950 for the first page and $500 for each additional page up to four pages.
+The cost for printing color art is $850 per figure.
 The cost will be higher if the color art is submitted other than as specified above.
 Figures considered to be of insufficient quality for publication will be returned to the author(s) for correction.
 All figures must be referred to in the text and must be numbered and cited consecutively (Fig. 1, Fig. 2, etc.).
 Each figure should be accompanied by an explanatory legend that makes the illustration understandable without need for reference to the text.

 Preparation of Tables.
 Each table should be typed, double-spaced, as a separate doc or rtf file.
 The table should include an informative title and a legend that makes the table comprehensible without resorting to the text.
 Each column in the table should have a heading, and the columns should be formatted to be easily distinguishable by the compositor.
 If the table is highly complex, it should be submitted as a graphic in tiff or eps format so as to avoid introduction of errors during typesetting that would be difficult to detect in the proofreading stage.
 In this case, tables should be prepared using the same considerations one would apply to a line drawing illustration.
 All tables must be referred to in the text and must be numbered and cited consecutively (Table 1, Table 2, etc.).